Younes-sakhnou/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 6.
 How to create a dir.ectory
 Task 7.
-how to move a file.
+How to move a file.
 Task 8.
-how to remove a file.
+How to remove a file.
+Task 9.
+How to remove a directory.